How To Test The TPS (1997-2001 3.9L V6 Dodge Ram Pickup)

 How The Throttle Position Sensor Works

-The throttle position sensor's job is to measure the angle of the throttle.
-So here, in a nutshell, is how the throttle position sensor works when you crank and start your 3.9L V6 Dodge Ram 1500 Pickup/Van:
+The throttle position sensor (TPS) monitors the angle of the throttle plate.
+Here's a simplified breakdown of how it functions when you start up your 3.9L V6 Dodge Ram pickup:

-• 5 Volts is provided by the wire labeled with the number 3.
+• The 5-Volt supply comes through the wire labeled number 3.

-• Ground is provided by the wire labeled with the number 1.
+• Ground is provided via the wire labeled number 1.

-• The TP signal is sent to the PCM by the wire labeled with the number 2.
+• The voltage signal travels through the wire labeled number 2.

 Where To Buy The TPS And Save

-The throttle position sensor, on the 1997-2003 3.9L V6 Dodge Ram Pickup/Van, is a very common and inexpensive component.
+The throttle position sensor, on the 1997-2001 3.9L V6 Dodge Ram pickup, is a very common and inexpensive component.
 The following links will help you to comparison shop and save a few bucks on its purchase.

-Not sure if the above throttle position sensor (TPS) fits your particular 3.9 V6 Dodge Ram 1500 Pickup or Van?
+Not sure if the above throttle position sensor (TPS) fits your particular 3.9 V6 Dodge Ram pickup?
 Don't worry, once you get to the site, they'll make sure it fits by asking you the particulars of your vehicle.
 If it doesn't fit, they'll find you the right one.

 TEST 1: Testing The TPS Signal With A Multimeter